SunnyAero3/aeroblox2011/README.md

 unlike other roblox revivals this revival is open-source so anyone can download the github respository and make an identical revival in case of shutdown.

-This uses CloudFlare Workers which is a free backend.
+This uses Supabase which is a free backend, but right now no backend

  Unfortunately, this revical will not support Internet Explorer because if it does, i have to sacrifice safety and i dont want to end up having some ip leak like Goodblox did. if youre on xp, vista or 7 you will have to download Supermium which is a modern browser that works with xp, vista and 7 and anything above.